estevaopbs/Neural/README.md

 An easy way to
 - implement entirely customisable neural networks;
-- produce mutations on they;
+- produce mutations on it;
 - save and load the networks with .json files.

 ## How does it work?